Résumé

 Prof. Toni Morant i Ariño, Universitat de Vàlencia, Spain (2022).
 Translator of essays “The Transnational Falange and its Surveillance by American Intelligence in the Río de la Plata Region,” by Daniel Lvovich; and “Nationalist Shifts and Visitor Exchanges in the Franco-Perón Relationship,” by Nuria Tabanera García.

 Cambridge University Press, United Kingdom (2022).
-Indexer of the book The Cambridge Companion to Gender and the Law, ed.
-Stéphanie Hennette Vauchez and Ruth Rubio Marin (forthcoming).
+Indexer, The Cambridge Companion to Gender and the Law, ed.
+Stéphanie Hennette Vauchez and Ruth Rubio Marin (2023).

 Microcosm Publishing, United States (2022).
 Copy editor, sections of We Won’t Move: Tenants Organize in NYC (Spanish version, forthcoming).

-International Center for the Promotion of Human Rights (Centro Internacional para la Promoción de los Derechos Humanos) CIPDH–UNESCO, Argentina (2022).
+International Center for the Promotion of Human Rights (Centro Internacional para la Promoción de los Derechos Humanos, CIPDH–UNESCO), Argentina (2022–2023).
 Translator and proofreader of institutional documents.